prodo-dev/prodo/docs/content/01_introduction/getting-started.md

 git clone https://github.com/prodo-ai/prodo-template
 ```

-or start from a clearn repo and do:
+or start from a clean repo and do:

 ```shell
 npm install --save @prodo/core